kunalspathak/MeasureStartup/README.md

 MeasureStartup.exe <path_to_exe> <args_to_exe> <iterations> <delay_in_secs>
 ```

-A small utility that can measure the startup time of a UI .NET application by sending events of the form `*KpathakTrace`.
+A small utility that can measure the startup time of a UI .NET application by sending events of the form `*PaintDotnetTrace`.
 It launches the given application and launches it `iterations` times.
 It closes the application after `delay_in_secs` seconds before launching the next time.
-As soon as it launches the application, it emits the `KpathakTrace/AppLaunched` event.
+As soon as it launches the application, it emits the `PaintDotnetTrace/AppLaunched` event.
 This event can then be correlated to the corresponding `AppStarted` event (details below) that will be emitted by the application itself. `AppStarted - AppLaunched` should give approxiamate duration to start the application, including but not limited to assembly loading and JITting the methods.

 # How to use it?